 Other presenters have been contacted but contact was lost due to the lockdown worldwide in response to CoVid-19.
 Once things re-open and confirmation has been received, these presenters and their topics will be added to the website.
-As in the past, we aim for 7-8 presentations throughout the day.

 Registration opens October 1, 2020.